The refined class number formula for Drinfeld modules: The refined class number formula

-an isomorphism of $\FiG$-modules, one may associate a refined Euler characteristic in $K_0\bigl(A[G],\Fi[G]\bigr)$.
+an isomorphism of $\FiG$-modules, one associates a refined Euler characteristic in $K_0\bigl(A[G],\Fi[G]\bigr)$.
 Here we have written $H^{\rm ev}(C)$ and $H^{\rm od}(C)$ for the direct sum of the even and of the odd degree cohomology of $C$, respectively.
-See Appendix \ref{recapp}. }\end{remark}
+This more general construction specialises to recover Definition \ref{ECex}. }\end{remark}